 Last but far from the least promising, the Fairmount Park Racetrack might be purchased by FanDuel in the near future.

 If that happens, the FanDuel Sportsbook won’t have to wait that 18 months and could offer online sports betting soon after the deal goes through.
+It’s unclear if the purchase is still in the cards for FanDuel now that the company has partnered with Par-A-Dice to launch an online sportsbook.

-The good news is that Fairmount Park will have a sportsbook at some point, and if the negotiations continue in a positive direction, it could be before the NFL season.
+Fairmount Park will have a sportsbook at some point, and if the negotiations continue in a positive direction, it could be before the NFL season.

 Legal Sports Betting In Illinois